Transforming SMB lending: Bank-fintech collaboration in the post-Covid era with Socheat Chhay

 Financial services have progressed tremendously, thanks in large part to technological innovation.
 And you don’t have to go back very far to see it.

-We went from writing options prices on a chalkboard and shouting, to trading on computers in just a few years.
+We went from writing options prices on a chalkboard and shouting at each other, to trading on computers in just a few years.
 And now, people are barely even pressing buttons.

 Today, I work to bring innovative startups closer to traditional businesses and large corporate groups.
 I spend plenty of time at the intersection between banks and fintechs, and see huge potential every day.